 A diamond with a VS1 grade indicates that it is ‘Very Slightly Included’ to the first degree.
-The inclusions and blemishes in a VS1 diamond can never be noticed by a naked eye.
+The inclusions and blemishes in a VS1 diamond can never be noticed by the naked eye.

-Here’s how a 2 ct.
+Here’s how a two ct.
 VS1 diamond by James Allen looks:

 You probably cannot spot any inclusion, right?

-However, under a jeweler’s loupe, a thorough examination of the diamond does reveal inclusions like cloud, crystals, feathers, pinpoints, and needles, etc.
+However, under a jeweler’s loupe, a thorough examination of the diamond does reveal inclusions like clouds, crystals, feathers, pinpoints, needles, etc.

-The size, location, or the nature of VS1 inclusions is not defined.
-All these factors can vary but based on their effect on the diamond’s performance, the diamond will be graded as a VS1 diamond.
+The size, location, or nature of VS1 inclusions is not defined.
+All these factors can vary based on their effect on the diamond’s performance, and the diamond will be graded as a VS1 diamond.

 What is a VVS2 Diamond?